wu-lee/rushkoff-archive/docs/_articles/the-douglas-rushkoff-interview.md

 Cover to the first issue of Douglas Rushkoff and Liam Sharp's Testament, Art is by Liam.

 \[©2006 Douglas Rushkoff and Liam Sharp.
 All rights reserved.\]

-touched it-who didn't believe or even care that it was com- ing.
-And it's hard to explain non-linear, hypertext experiences to people who've never been on drugs or something.
-But there were a lot of other emerging cultures providing easy analogies to the Internet experience-fantasy role-playing, rave music, snowboarding, dj performance.
-Cultures and art forms where things were juxtaposed, and communicating through their roughness or user's interactions.

-Comics have always been open to these kinds of mixes- biased toward these juxtapositions of themes, eras and reali- ties.
-Its position in "low culture" is its strength, because peo- ple aren't necessarily expecting it to deliver all those formal requirements of, say, "the sonnet," or "the novel," or "the nar- rative nonfiction book."

-JN: So the power of comics sneak-attacks you, like sticking medicine in a kid's ice cream or something...?

-DR: Right.
-And, on top of that, because it's ostensibly a kids'

-I medium, you can pull a Pee Wee Herman: "Where am I going to tease and provoke culture about gay values and sexual innuendo, and where can I do that better than in a kids' show?"
-Bart Simpson and South Park allow for a cultural cri- tique and irreverent jamming you couldn't have had before on TV.

-JN: Creating comics must be like messing with a Petrie dish, creating a little universe that comes alive when read.

-DR: Yes!
-Alive because it's a cultural Petrie dish.
-What is a "culture" but a growing, fecund thing?
-Fecund like manure- sh*t is great fertilizer!
-Comics are bottom-feeders in the best sense-reworking all of the cultural preoccupations, characters, situations, conspiracy theories that trickle down into its delightful cesspool of ideas.
-In comics, they can cross-polli-

 JN: Did you have an agenda with Testament?